-Does the house have to look like the photos for showings?
+Does the house have to look for showings like it did in the photographs?
 Exactly?
 No. You can probably leave the paper towels on the counter, for example.
 But another huge pile of paperwork should be stashed in the microwave.
 Note: Get into the habit of checking the oven before turning it on.
 How I know this is not important.